Using wood for aging cheese

 Some regional regulations which require smooth easily cleanable surface will not allow wood and others will allow "only hardwood" to be used in any thing that touches the cheese.

 Other areas go as far as to require the boards to be held at pasteurization temperatures and times before reuse.

-Wood and especially pine and fir harvested in the summer will be wet and full of moisture, yeasts, and bacteria that will cause a cheese to age poorly.
+Wood, especially pine and fir, harvested in the summer will be wet and full of moisture, yeasts, and bacteria that will cause a cheese to age poorly.
 But harvested in winter this will be drier and more suitable for cheese aging.
-Some cheese makers such as in the caves at Roquefort will dry the wood for several season before using.
+Some cheese makers, such as in the caves at Roquefort, will dry the wood for several season before using.

-These are some of the woods I have had experience with.
-If you have used other and would like to comment please contact me email@example.com:
+These are some of the woods Jim has had experience with.
+If you have used other and would like to comment please contact him at email@example.com:

 Spruce: is very open surface and a positive aromatic quality from the resins

 Larch: is similar to spruce but not as aromatic

 Pine: use clear without a lot of knots and resin

 Cedar: some folks like this but it can be very aromatic and interfere with natural cheese aromas